-The alignment of the basement will be a major encroachment to this specimen.
-The section of the basement within the TPZ of this specimen is to be constructed using a vertical cut with shotcrete and contiguous pilings to reduce any impact on its stability.
+The alignment of the development will be an encroachment to these specimens.
+Any basement section of the development within the TPZ of these specimens are to be constructed using pier and beam construction with a suspended slab to reduce any impact on its stability.
+Piers are to be dug by hand with non-motorised machinery to further assist in its protection.
 If associated infrastructure (pipe works) is to be installed within this area, it also has to be installed by hand with non-motorised machinery.
 If structural roots are found within the trench, they are to be left intact and dug around retaining this specimen's structural integrity.
-Minor crown raising of this specimen may be required to clear access over the proposed development.
 Works are to be undertaken by a qualified arborist and supervised by the project arborist if required by Council.

-- 5.8 Tree 3 & 4 Allocasuarina littoralis Black She Oak, these specimens were found in fair health & good vigour at time of assessment. - Trees viability to development; these specimens are not impacted by the proposed development.
+- 5.8 Tree 69 Eucalyptus saligna - Sydney Blue Gum, this neighbouring property specimen was found in good health & vigour at time of assessment. - Trees viability to development; this specimen is not impacted by the proposed development.
 The project arborist is to certify that installation of protection measures have been installed as per D/A conditions prior to commencement and works are to be monitored throughout the project at approx. 3 mthly intervals depending on the length of the development.
-These specimens should remain viable beyond completion of development provided recommended installation & protection measures are adhered too. - Development Impacts: AS4970 (2009) section 3 requires a TPZ setback of 4.4m for Tree (T)3 & 4.7m for T4m from COT, the setback for the proposed development adjacent to these specimens is estimated at 3.5m from COT, which is a minor encroachment.
-These specimens are sufficiently setback from the development to not be affected.
+This specimen should remain viable beyond completion of development provided recommended installation & protection measures are adhered too. - Development Impacts: AS4970 (2009) section 3 requires a TPZ setback of 4.2m from COT, the setback for the proposed development adjacent to this specimen is estimated at 3.8m from COT respectively and Tree Protection Zones setbacks are to be measured onsite.